 Information Technology Solutions provides customer-focused, cost-effective IT services and offers innovative solutions to city departments to efficiently accomplish their goals and provide quality services to residents.

 The Fort Worth Public Library is committed to building a community of learners, dreamers and doers.

 The Fort Worth Municipal Court was established by the Fort Worth City Council in 1924.
-It is a court of record whose primary jurisdiction is fine only, Class C misdemeanor criminal cases.
+It is a court of record whose primary jurisdiction is fine-only, Class C misdemeanor criminal cases.
 We strive to provide equal protection and due process of law.
-Our primary goal is to do justice for all who appear in our court on behalf of our citizens.
+Our primary goal is to do justice for all who appear in our court on behalf of our residents.
 The court also processes civil parking cases.

 The City of Fort Worth’s Office of Police Oversight Monitor, (OPOM) was first established in February 2020 pursuant to Fort Worth City Code Art.
 2, § 2-27(1)(a) as a mechanism with which to provide oversight and accountability of the Fort Worth Police Department.

 The Park & Recreation Department maintains close to 300 parks and public spaces citywide, as well as provides recreational activities and educational programming that makes Fort Worth a great place to live, work and play.

 Planning & Data Analytics integrates Comprehensive Planning, Capital Improvement Programming, Budgeting and Performance Management across the City of Fort Worth.

 The Fort Worth Police Department is a municipal law enforcement agency of the City of Fort Worth.
 It employs approximately 1562 sworn officers and 400 civilian employees who are dedicated to serving and protecting approximately 900,000 residents in one of the safest major cities in America.